microsoft/FluidFramework/packages/framework/react/README.md

 This is analogous to the React view but as a functional hook.
 Users can similarly use the returned setState callback to perform synced updates to both their local and synced states.

-Some of the `useSyncedX` hooks that we discussed above use this underlying call to power their DDS-specifc behavior.
+Some of the `useSynced*` hooks that we discussed above use this underlying call to power their DDS-specifc behavior.
 It can also be used directly.

 ## useReducerFluid